caleb-vanlue/side-a/README.md

 # Side A

 My portfolio site, built around a vinyl record player.
-Drag the tone arm onto the record to start it spinning and surface a project card.
+Press play to listen to some songs I've recorded!

 ![Side A](screenshots/preview2.png)